Moroccan Zaalouk Recipe (Eggplant Salad/Dip)

 • 1 teaspoon Aleppo pepper

-• 2 large (9 ounces) large ripe roma tomatoes roughly chopped then puréed
+• 2 large (9 ounces) ripe roma tomatoes roughly chopped then puréed

 • ¼ cup parsley leaves finely chopped